The Fall of Theresa May – and Donald Trump?

 This sobering reality was not advanced by the Comey hearings yesterday, riveting though they were.
 We have long known that Trump colluded with the Russian government to tilt the election against his opponent – because he did so on national television during the campaign, urging the Kremlin to release more hacked Clinton emails to help him win.
 We also know that he fired FBI Director James Comey in order to remove the cloud of the Russian investigation from his presidency – because Trump said so on national television himself and then boasted about it to two close Putin lackeys in the Oval Office!

 But the details to buttress this picture add weight and texture to all of it.
-Comey credibly asserted that the president asked him for personal loyalty to him, and not to the constitution; that Trump sought leverage over Comey in a highly inappropriate private dinner for two; that he cleared the Oval Office of everyone else so that he could ask Comey alone to drop the inquiry into former NSA director Flynn’s contacts with Russia; that when Comey refused to obey, the president fired him; that when asked why he fired him, the president openly cited the investigation into Russia; and that he then brazenly threatened the FBI director if he spoke the truth about their interactions in hearings or the press.
+Comey credibly asserted that the president asked for personal loyalty to him, and not to the Constitution; that Trump sought leverage over Comey in a highly inappropriate private dinner for two; that he cleared the Oval Office of everyone else so that he could ask Comey alone to drop the inquiry into former National Security Adviser Michael Flynn’s contacts with Russia; that when Comey refused to obey, the president fired him; that when asked why he fired him, the president openly cited the investigation into Russia; and that he then brazenly threatened the FBI director if he spoke the truth about their interactions in hearings or the press.

 What else do we really need to know?

 Or look at it this way: We now have a witness of long public service, clear integrity, with contemporaneous memoranda and witnesses, who just testified under oath to the president’s clear attempt to obstruct justice.
 Any other president of any party who had been found guilty of these things would be impeached under any other circumstances.
 Lying under oath about sexual misconduct is trivial in comparison.
-So for that matter is covering up a domestic crime.
-Watergate did not, after all, involve covering up the attempt of the Kremlin to undermine and corrode the very core of our democratic system: free and fair elections.
+So, for that matter, is covering up a domestic crime.
+Watergate did not, after all, involve covering up the attempt of the Kremlin to undermine and corrode the very core of our democratic system – free and fair elections.
 Even conservative commentators have conceded that if this were a Democrat in power, almighty hell would already be unleashed.
 We wouldn’t be mulling impeachment.
-It would already be well under way.
+It would already be well underway.

 The “defenses” of the president are telling.
 Republican senators were attempting to parse the words “I hope” yesterday in a manner that made Trump’s aspiration to get Flynn off seem like innocent musing directed at no one in particular – when it was directed alone in private to the man running that investigation.
 Please.